 - a.
 An assessment should be moderated if: - i.
 It is weighted as 10% or more of a module mark; and - ii.
 It contributes to the calculation of a final award. - b.
 For those assessments that contribute to less than 10% of module marks, PAUs must ensure that: - i.
-At least 60% of the module is moderated (e.g. if a module has multiple small assessments (<10% each) amounting to 70% and one assessment of 30%, a further 30% of the module needs to be moderated, even though the assessments are below 10% of the module mark). - ii.
+At least 60% of the module is moderated (e.g. if a module has multiple small assessments (<10% each) amounting to 70% and one assessment of 30%, a further 30% of the module needs to be moderated, even though the assessments are below 10% of the module mark).

+1 Or other appropriately qualified individuals, e.g. Part-Time Visiting Lecturers or Honorary Teaching Staff ii.
 All marks between 30-39% for first year undergraduate students are moderated (PAUs can define how this moderation is undertaken).